Frankdias92/playground-node/FitMealAPI/README.md

 You can test the API routes using Postman.
 The test routes are attached to the project in the `postman` folder.

-1. Import the `Fit Meal API.postman_collection.json` file into Postman.
+1. Import the `FitMealAPI.postman_collection.json` file into Postman.
 2. Run the available requests to test the API's functionalities.

 ## Routes